-^{24.} All codes not shown are reserved.
+All codes not shown are reserved.

-^{25.} Notation for Special Character Byte Name is consistent with Fibre Channel and ESCON naming conventions.
+Notation for Special Character Byte Name is consistent with Fibre Channel and ESCON naming conventions.
 Special Character Code Name is intended to describe binary information present on I/O pins.
-Common usage for the name can either be in the form used for describing Data patterns (i.e., C0.0 through C31.7), or in hex notation (i.e., Cnn where nn=the specified value between 00 and FF).
+Common usage for the name can either be in the form used for describing Data patterns (i.e., Co.0 through C31.7), or in hex notation (i.e., Cnn where nn = the specified value between 00 and FF).

-^{26.} C0.1 = Transmit Negative K28.5 (-K28.5+) disregarding Current RD when input is held for only one byte time.
-If held longer, transmitter begins sending the repeating transmit sequence -K28.5+, D21.4, D21.5, D21.5, (repeat all four bytes)... defined in X3.230 as the primitive signal "Idle word."
+C0.1 = Transmit Negative K28.5 (-K28.5+) disregarding Current RD when input is held for only one byte time.
+If held longer, transmitter begins sending the repeating transmit sequence -K28.5+, D21.4, D21.5, D21.5, (repeat all four bytes)... defined in X3.230 as the primitive signal "idle word."
 This Special Character input must be held for four (4) byte times or multiples of four bytes or it will be truncated by the new data.
-The receiver will never output this Special Character, since K28.5 is decoded as C5.0, C1.7, or C2.7, and the subsequent bytes are decoded as data.
+The receiver will never output this Special Character, since K32.5 is described as C5.0.
+C1.7, and the subsequent has gardened as C5.0.